JDDoesDev/presentations/osmi.md

 ## WHY TECH SPECIFICALLY?

 Note:
+- Suspected for a long time
+- Creatives appeared to be more prone to depression and anxiety
-Although it was suspected that there was a higher incidence of mental illness in the tech community, there was no specific tech community research done.
-Sites like devpressed.com (now OSMI forums) and word of mouth were all there were to go on
+- Sites like devpressed.com (now OSMI forums) and word of mouth were all there were to go on

-Studies have shown an increased incidence of mental illness, specifically anxiety and depression, in people with above average IQs.
-Suggests intelligent people with "hyper brains" are more reactive to environmental stimulus and that “may predispose them to certain psychological disorders as well as physiological conditions involving elevated sensory and altered immune and inflammatory responses".
+- Intelligent and creative people tend to think over situations more than others.
+- Many people can "let go" of events or not look for cause/event connection
+- Creative thinkers tend to re-play events over and over again to better understand them.
+- Replaying can lead to feeling depressed or hopeless

 <!--s-->

 ## IMPOSTER SYNDROME

+Note:
 - The feeling that you don't deserve to be doing what you're doing
 - Give example of how you deal with it/are dealing with it.
 Mention that it's common with people on FED slack.
 - inability to take compliments